-This course presents the fundamentals of stress analysis, as well as detail stressing methods to meet the needs of aircraft stress analysis.
-It is designed to introduce delegates to practical stress analysis, using real structural problems to illustrate the fundamental principles and practical techniques.
-The course will be delivered via a mixture of lectures, tutorials, and hands-on sessions in the computer lab for finite element method.
+The course will be delivered via a mixture of lectures, tutorials, and hands-on sessions in the computer lab for finite element methods.
 A stressing exercise of a representative aircraft structure will be introduced as a case study in the second week of the course to apply and test the knowledge learnt.
-Delegates will receive a Certificate of Attendance upon completion of this course.

 At a glance